 Explore Our Graduate Certificate in Teacher Leadership

 Make a greater difference in your classroom, your organization, and your community.
-Through the Graduate Certificate in Teacher Leadership program, you can discover and develop your strengths in areas such as teacher mentorship, coaching, and distributed leadership.
+Through the Graduate Certificate in Teacher Leadership (Non-Licensure) program, you can discover and develop your strengths in areas such as teacher mentorship, coaching, and distributed leadership.

 Learn how to apply leadership concepts to key educational challenges, such as increasing student achievement levels and fostering parent involvement.
 Build your skills as a teacher-leader to better encourage and mentor colleagues and explore how to collaboratively implement effective teaching models, strategies, and practices.
 Use the latest research to guide your decisions and help you lead with greater confidence.

 If getting to the next level is part of your plan, Walden is committed to helping you earn credit for your foundational knowledge.
 Find out how you can apply up to 12 credits earned from this certificate program toward Walden’s MS in Education with a specialization in Teacher Leadership.

 After the first course, you can continue taking one course at a time, earn your degree faster by taking two courses one time, or choose a combination of the two throughout the program to fit your changing needs.

 Apply your certificate toward the MS in Education with a specialization in Teacher Leadership to save you time and money.